Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 > To delete a table:
 DROP TABLE IF EXISTS titles_backup

-> To TRUNCATE means to remove all rows from table
+> To TRUNCATE a table i.e. to remove all rows from table:
 TRUNCATE TABLE titles_backup